shawnyu5/dotfiles/cheatsheets/git_cheatsheet.md

 2. `git merge <branch name>`

-will merge the branch named with the current branch (main)
+Will merge the branch named with the current branch (main)

 3. `git push origin main`

-push all changes to remote repository
+Push all changes to remote repository

 # delete a branch

 `git branch -d <branch name>`

-this will only delete the branch on the local machine
+This will only delete the branch on the local machine

 # deleting a branch from remote repository